wendall911/BetterDays/README.md

 (including custom dimensions) derive their time information from the Overworld and will therefore elapse time at the same rate.

-This mod does not save data to world files and can safely be safely removed from a Minecraft installation.
+This mod does not save data to world files and can be safely removed from a Minecraft installation.

 ## Configuration